PaddlePaddle/Paddle/doc/design/cluster_train/submit-job.md

 gpu_num|NO|1| if `use_gpu=true`, this parameter is required

 - Startup Parameter Server and Trainer Jobs
-  - Deploy parameter server job, it's a Kubernetes StatefulSet.
+  - Deploy parameter server job, it's a Kubernetes ReplicaSet.
   - Deploy trainer job, it's a Kubernetes Job.

 # Job Server